 - Free cancellation up to 24hrs before tour time

-- Commentary from local guide (written information at Palace of Holyroodhouse)
+- Commentary from local guide

 - Children welcome but any child safety seat(s) must be provided by guests